Spotlight — Emily Allen

 By Josie Hopkins

-You never would’ve guessed that in her early 20s, ABET Expert and dean of the engineering school at California State University, Los Angeles, Emily Allen, dropped out of college.
+You never would’ve guessed that in her early 20s, ABET Expert and dean of the Engineering, Computer Science and Technology (ECST) school at California State University, Los Angeles, Emily Allen, dropped out of college.

 Sitting next to me in a café with the buzz of the 2017 ABET Symposium surrounding us, Allen, who is on the ABET Academic Advisory Council (AAC) and chairs the ABET Ad Hoc Committee for Diversity and Inclusion, takes a break from her time as an invited speaker to discuss her life’s work.
 Throughout our conversation, she shares how her passion for teaching and inclusion is leaving significant imprints in science, technology, engineering and math (STEM) education today.